MochiMessenger/libmochi/TESTING.md

-For the most part, libsignal is tested using each language's usual testing infrastructure, as described in the main [README.md](./README.md):
+For the most part, libmochi is tested using each language's usual testing infrastructure, as described in the main [README.md](./README.md):

 ```shell
 # Rust